Once you are setting up your encoder, you will need to input a number of settings. Here are the ones that we recommend for the best quality streaming.

 Most users stream in 1280 x 720 or 1920 x 1080, depending on what their current resolution is.

-We recommend Baseline.
+We recommend Main or Baseline.
 It is a slightly lower quality, but more accepted on multiple platforms.
-Main is of a higher quality, but is not supported by older mobile devices and might limit your audience.
+High is of a higher quality, but is not supported by some devices and might limit your audience.

 This needs to be set at 60 frames (if streaming at 30 fps) or 2 seconds.
 You set it like this so you can synchronize the multi-bitrate streams to each other.